wp-plugins/juna-it-poll/readme.txt

     [Juna_IT_Poll id="1"]

-Create 2 voting version, which is also  included in PRO version.
+Create 2 voting version, which is also  included in PRO version..

 This voting version has its name "Pie Chart"